arshDeepTech/VoiceChatAI/README.md

 - **Speed Control**: Adjust playback speed for generated responses
 - **Cross-Platform**: Works on all modern browsers and devices

+## 🤔 Why This Tech Stack?
+- This project was originally built as part of a hackathon, emphasizing speed, simplicity, and accessibility.
+To keep the proof-of-concept (POC) free and lightweight:
+  - LLM Choice: The DialoGPT-medium model was selected to provide reasonable conversation flow without incurring costs associated with premium models like GPT-4 or Claude.
+Upgrading to such models could significantly enhance response quality but would require API keys and a paid subscription.
+  - TTS Engine: Whisper-small and fast text-to-speech (TTS) was chosen for its balance between speed and accuracy, ensuring quick responses even on standard compute resources.
+For more accurate and expressive speech synthesis, heavier or paid options could be explored in the future.

 ## 🛠️ Tech Stack

 - **Frontend**: